PhosKinTime Documentation

 - Implements ODE systems for different phosphorylation hypotheses.

-- Parameter estimation routines for ODE models.
+- Parameter estimation routines for ODE models (currently using

 steady